Today's Articles

 Sylvanie F. Williams, 1896

-In 1895, she was founder and president of the New Orleans chapter of the Phillis Wheatley Club, a prominent national organization for Black women.
+In 1895, she was the founder and president of the New Orleans chapter of the Phillis Wheatley Club, a prominent national organization for Black women.
 The New Orleans club sponsored a nursing school, a hospital, and a free clinic for Blacks; they also conducted sewing bees to make clothing for orphans.
-She was also active in creating the first public playground for Black children in New Orleans.
+She also created the first public playground for Black children in New Orleans.
 A writer in her lifetime called Sylvanie Williams "a fine example of the resourcefulness and noble influence that a cultivated woman can and will give to the uplift of her race."
 She was a vice-president of the National Association of Colored Women's Clubs (NACW) when it was founded in 1896.

 To Become a School Principal